GreenScheduler/cats/CONTRIBUTING.md

 - Open an [Issue](https://github.com/GreenScheduler/cats/issues/new).
 - Provide as much context as you can about what you're running into.
 - Provide project and platform versions (nodejs, npm, etc), depending on what seems relevant.
+- We use labels on GitHub to manage issues.
+Please add the "question" label to your issue.

 We will then take care of the issue as soon as possible.

 <!--
 You might want to create a separate issue tag for questions and include it in this description.
 People should then tag their issues accordingly.